microsoft/TaskWeaver/README.md

 - [x] **Code verification** - TaskWeaver is designed to verify the generated code before execution.
 It can detect potential issues in the generated code and provide suggestions to fix them.
 - [x] **Easy to use** - TaskWeaver is easy to use with sample plugins, examples and tutorials to help you get started.
 TaskWeaver offers an open-box experience, allowing users to run it immediately after installation.
 - [x] **Easy to debug** - TaskWeaver is easy to debug with detailed and transparent logs to help you understand the entire process, including LLM prompts, the code generation, and execution process.
 - [x] **Security consideration** - TaskWeaver supports a basic session management to keep different users' data separate.
-The code execution is separated into different processes to avoid mutal interference.
+The code execution is separated into different processes to avoid mutual interference.
 - [x] **Easy extension** - TaskWeaver is easy to extend to accomplish more complex tasks with multiple agents as the plugins.

 ## ✨ Quick Start